elusivecodes/FrostDateTime/README.md

 #### ISO Weeks In Year

-The `isoWeeksInYear()` method returns the number of weeks in the current ISO year.
+Get the number of weeks in the current ISO year.

 ```javascript
 date.isoWeeksInYear();